-The licensing authority will closely examine the hours of business for premises which are situated in predominantly residential areas and will impose strict conditions relating to noise control where representations are received and it is considered necessary.
+The licensing authority will closely examine the hours of business for premises that are situated in predominantly residential areas and will impose strict conditions relating to noise control where representations are received and it is considered necessary.
 Limitations will only be imposed restricting the times alcohol can be sold for consumption off the premises for premises such as supermarkets and stores if representations are received and there is evidence that the extended hours cause the premises to be a focus of disorder and disturbance.

 The above hours should not be used as a guide for applications relating to the provision of licensable activities in an area which is either wholly or partly outside or within a temporary structure such as a tent or marquee that has the potential to disturb local residents.
-For applications in such premises where regulated entertainment is proposed after 23.00 hours then the applicant will need to demonstrate to the authority how noise generated from the premises can be managed effectively so as that it will not become a noise nuisance (see later under Prevention of Public Nuisance for information relating to Noise Management Plans)